Point-counterpoint: Are Apple’s innovations best for consumers?

 November 7, 2018

 As a loyal Apple user, it was no question that when I went to college I would buy a MacBook.
-Shortly after my indulgent purchase, my iPhone became slow, as iPhones do after two years.
+Shortly after my indulgent laptop purchase, my iPhone became slow, as iPhones do after two years.
 I had to switch my iPhone 6 to and iPhone 7.
+I was becoming skeptical of apple products.
 The downside — the iPhone 7 did not have a headphone jack.
 This simplified design has caused me more trouble than help.

 While I love my Apple products, I am annoyed with these new features.
 Having an iPhone 7 but an older MacBook Pro forces me to carry two sets of headphones, one for my laptop and one for my phone.
 Not to mention that little adapter, which is easy to lose, for headphones that are meant for a headphone jack.